MrWolfZ/simplux/recipes/react/using-hot-module-reloading/README.md

 If you are new to using **simplux** with React there is [a recipe](../using-in-react-application#readme) that will help you get started before you follow this recipe.

 > You can play with the code for this recipe in this [code sandbox](https://codesandbox.io/s/github/MrWolfZ/simplux/tree/master/recipes/react/using-hot-module-reloading).
+Note that the code may seem to work properly in the sandbox but that is due to its integrated hot reloading.
+If you want to see this recipe in action properly we recommend you run it locally.

 Before we start let's install **simplux** (we assume you already have all packages required for React installed).